vyvakaaadishsayyappa-max/Marks-calculator/README.md

    3. Enter marks for each subject

    ## Built by
-   [v Aasish] - 10th Class Student learning AI
+   [v Aadish] - 10th Class Student learning AI